Samuelschoeberl/ATLA_Campaign/Mycelium/scripts/manuals/recreate_pcs.md

 - Update an existing variable:

-  python3 Mycelium/scripts/python/change_var.py -n Environmental_Water_Charges -v 5
+  python3 Mycelium/scripts/python/change_var.py -n Environmental_Water_Charge -v 5

 - Create a new variable with custom tags and a string value: